heonjang/LightControlSystem/September 28th -Safety.md

 ## Safety Updates

 ### Emergency Shutoff
 One of the main concerns of this project is the potential for safety failures.
-Primarily, it is a concernt that the lights might possibly overheat amd start a fire.
+Primarily, it is a concern that the lights might possibly overheat and start a fire.
 As such, an emergency shutoff is implemented.
 This will be a dual sided approach: both through software as well as hardware.